 Dr. Kristin Connors was born and raised in Lancaster, PA, and graduated from Manheim Township.
 From the time she was in middle school and had her own braces she knew that she wanted to be an orthodontist!
 It is the perfect combination of her love of science, attention to detail, and passion for helping others.

 A lifelong Nittany Lion fan, Dr. Connors received her bachelor’s degree in Life Science from Penn State University.
 She then went on to earn her dental degree from the University of Maryland.
 Dr. Connors completed her master’s degree and specialty training in orthodontics at the University of Colorado.
-After enjoying all of the adventure that the Colorado mountains had to offer, Dr. Connors and her husband, David, were thrilled to move back to their hometown of Lancaster to put down roots and to serve the community that has given them so much.
+After enjoying all of the adventure that the Colorado mountains had to offer, Dr. Connors was thrilled to move back to her hometown of Lancaster to put down roots and to serve the community that has given her so much.

 Dr. Connors is dedicated to providing high quality care in a fun and nurturing environment.
 She loves building relationships with her patients and seeing their confidence transform throughout treatment.

-Wanda is an orthodontist at LCPC.
+Wanda was an orthodontist at LCPC.
 She obtained her DDS from Virginia Commonwealth University and orthodontic training at Temple University.
 Her master’s thesis was on cleft treatment outcomes using data from LCPC and other clinics internationally (results published in CPCJ).
-She has worked at the clinic for about 15 years and her responsibilities include orthodontic evaluation and consulting.
+She worked at the clinic for about 15 years and her responsibilities included orthodontic evaluation and consulting.

 Wasna Dabbagh, or Waz as her friends and patients know her by, is a graduate of the University of Pennsylvania School of Dental Medicine in Philadelphia, PA and the University of Baghdad, School of Dentistry in Baghdad, Iraq.
 In 2014, she spent a year in Lancaster doing a dental general practice residency at LGH.
 That was when she got the wonderful chance to be part of LCPC and to learn all about its rich history and inclusive culture.
 She was lucky enough to receive her specialty training in Orthodontics and Craniofacial Orthopedics from the Einstein Medical Center in Philadelphia, where she continued visiting LCPC on a regular basis and expanded her knowledge in that field.
 In her free time Wasna likes to spend time with her big, loud human and dog family while contemplating where to travel next.
 She looks forward to spending more time at LCPC and getting to learn more about the incredible patients and their wonderful families.